-The Company's related parties consist of companies owned by executive officers and directors.
+The Company's related parties consist of companies owned by executive officers and directors and Companies with common officers and directors.
 The following is a list of the related parties that the Company enters into trading transactions with:

-- Ridley Rocks Inc. CEO, management and exploration fees - SW Project Management President, project management and technical fees - Michael Thicke Geological Consulting Inc. Exploration fees - C J Dong Consulting CFO fees starting November 29, 2013. - Candente Gold Corp. shared expenses with a Company related by common directors and management a.
+- Ridley Rocks Inc. Management and exploration fees - SW Project Management -Project management and engineering fees - Michael Thicke Geological Consulting Inc. Exploration fees - CJ Dong Consulting Inc. CFO and management fees up to March 19, 2015 - Candente Gold Corp. shared expenses with a Company related by common directors and management a.
 Related party transactions